-One thing I’ve learned from sending four kids back to school year after year is this: the time crunch at family dinner is real.
+One thing I’ve learned from sending four kids back to school year after year is this: the time crunch at dinnertime is real.

-Whether you’re a working parent like me, a volunteer in your community, or simply juggling the responsibilities of a family, getting dinner on the table when your kids go back to school can be hard.
+Whether you’re a working parent like me, a volunteer in your community, or simply juggling the responsibilities of a family, getting dinner on the table can be hard.

-In this article, I’m sharing 5 tips to help you get weeknight dinner on the table night after night, especially when time gets tight.
+In this article, I’m sharing 5 tips to make dinner easy, especially when time gets tight.

-Back to school means back to homework, sports, after-school clubs, and more.
-The daily schedule gets tighter with deadlines, obligations, and, well, chaos.
+School, sports, after-school clubs, and more means the daily schedule is tight with deadlines, obligations, and, well, chaos.

-If you’re a parent, you know the pace increases.
+If you’re a parent, you know the pace.
 While your day may be freer with kids in school, it gets more chaotic when they return home.

 In under three or four hours, you make snacks, clean up, assist with homework, provide transportation to extra-curricular activities, and prepare dinner.